git-pull/website/consulting/stripe-integration.rst

 At my past companies, I had to deliver a billing and subscription system from the ground up.
-Back in the day, these API's were very cumbersome and buggy, lMuch less friendly than they are today.
+Back in the day, these API's were very cumbersome and buggy, much less friendly than they are today.

 Today, with libraries like `stripe-python`_ and `stripe-node`_ that wrap on top of API's so you don't have to build your own API client.